delaneyj/grug/docs/config/index.md

 - **Type:** `boolean`
 - **Default:** `true`

-  Set to `false` to prevent Vite from clearing the terminal screen when logging certain messages.
+  Set to `false` to prevent grug from clearing the terminal screen when logging certain messages.
 Via command line, use `--clearScreen false`.

 ## Server Options